MQ-COMP1050/BananaCleaningDirector/README.md

 2:Gum blobs randomly appear and can be clicked to be removed.

-3:If the banana steps on gum without cleaning it first, the character is slowed for 3 seconds.
+3:Each gum blob cleaned adds 1 point to the score counter.

-4:Each gum blob cleaned adds 1 point to the score counter.
+4:Each time a gum blob is cleaned the second banana smiles.

 5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.